tumble1999/savaslabs.github.io/jobs-at-savas.md

 You will have the opportunity to lead/shape design perspective at Savas.

 #### Expectations
-- Solid Chops in...
++ Solid Chops in
-  + Adobe Photoshop and Adobe Illustrator.
+  + Adobe Photoshop and Adobe Illustrator
-  + Creative execution with an online portfolio of design samples.
+  + web usability
+  + user experience
- + Strong attention to detail.
++ Strong attention to detail
++ Comfort with
- + Familiarity with wireframing applications.
+  + wireframing
- + Familiarity with HTML and CSS.
+  + HTML
+  + CSS
+  + Designing for popular CMSes
- + Experience with Content Management Systems a plus.
+  + collaborating with front-end developers
- + Develop wireframes based on reviewing sitemaps, functional requirements and other discovery documentation.
- + Produce grid-based web designs that can easily be executed by front-end developers.
- + Design icons, banners, and additional support elements as necessary.
- + Meet with project managers to discuss project requirements and progress.
- + Discuss design decisions effectively and implement feedback accurately.
- + Work as part of a multidisciplinary team to ensure designs are implemented to spec.
- + Recommend solutions based on knowledge of web usability principles

 ---